dakodonnell/astrolio/README.md

 ### 2. Add your content:
 Add your Portfolio/CV to the template
 - The file for the printable Portfolio/CV must be named `cv.json` and located in the `src` folder
-- The file `cv.json` must follow the JSON Resume [schema](https://jsonresume.org/schema) .
+- The file `cv.json` must follow the JSON Resume [schema](https://jsonresume.org/schema).
+More information can be found at https://jsonresume.org/
 - A sample JSON resume used in the demo is provided in the template repo, which can be edited for your use, or replaced by your own JSON resume
 - JSON resumes can be built with the official registry [editor](https://registry.jsonresume.org/editor), but this [toolkit](https://jsoncv.reorx.com) works pretty well too
-- Visit https://jsonresume.org/ for more information on JSON resumes

 (Helpful tip: Add _isActive_ and _GitHub_ attributes to your projects section in your JSON Resume.)
 ```